 South Boston is home to libraries, historical and art societies, thriving artist colonies, sports bars, and Irish pubs and nightlife, churches and clubs, citizens associations, and athletic tracks and fields.
 With great neighborhoods, proud citizens preserve cultural and holiday traditions, celebrating everything from Halloween to the famous Saint Patrick’s Day Parade in fine style.

 Children are cherished here, and it shows.
 No child is left behind: from Early Intervention Learning Centers to After -School Programs and Tutoring, South Boston is home to no less than 5 pre-schools, 6 elementary, 4 middle and 5 high schools.
 They vary from public, parochial, magnet and charter schools.
 We have youth athletic leagues for soccer, basketball, softball, football, baseball, and ice hockey.
 Southie has an ice skating rink and dance classes (everything from hip-hop to Irish Step), free summer sailing lessons at Castle Island, as well as numerous summer day camp programs.

-Explore history in your own backyard: from the Civil War Forts to the Union Cemetery, from Saint Augustine’s Chapel, the oldest Catholic Church and cemetery extant in Boston to Dorchester Heights’s Monument, where our own frozen militia drove the British out of the harbor.
+Explore history in your own backyard: from the Civil War Forts to the Union Cemetery, from Saint Augustine’s Chapel, the oldest Catholic Church, and cemetery extant in Boston to Dorchester Heights’s Monument, where our own frozen militia drove the British out of the harbor.
 Where in Southie were pirates hung?
 Where was Powwow Point?
-What is a “spuckie”?
-What are “Southie shrimp”?
+What is “spuckie”?
+What is “Southie shrimp”?
 Make South Boston your hometown and find out.
 We’re waiting for you.